openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 Presently Google runs the [Adobe Flash](http://www.adobe.com/products/flashplayer/) on the [You Tube](http://www.youtube.com/) with the licensed H.264.
 However, it offers the HTML 5 and is presently offering as new video on the WebM.
-Therefore, Google needs both capabilities for its browsers â€“ the WebM as well as the HTML 5 especially for its YouTube.
+Therefore, Google needs both capabilities for its browsers – the WebM as well as the HTML 5 especially for its YouTube.

 **Advantage Microsoft and Apple **